tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/apporia/cleaver-stone.md

 </div>

 An ancient trilithic portal-stone hidden in the uplands of the [Kedron](<kedron.md>) river, that connects to the mysterious realm known as [Cairn Dor](<../../../extraplanar/shadowfolds/cairn-dor/cairn-dor.md>).
+In DR 1748, the [Silver Tempests](<../../../../people/pcs/silver-tempests/silver-tempests.md>) locked the portal after their [expedition into Cairn Dor](<../../../../campaigns/great-library-campaign/session-notes/great-library-session-notes-arc-5.md>).